HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 </details>

 <details>
-  <summary>Function for calculating the distances between 1 point and the rest of an array</summary>
+  <summary>Helper function for calculating the distances between 1 point and the rest of an array</summary>

   ```python
         def get_distances(self, point, arr):